webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

-The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but circles do not have start and end points, so instead you need to use the rather complex ''A'' path command to draw two elliptical arc curves that face each other:
+The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but circles do not have start and end points, so instead you need to use the rather complex ''A'' path command to draw two elliptical arc curves, each facing the other and originating at the left edge:

 <syntaxhighlight lang="xml">
 <path id="irisPath" d="M 60,100 A 40,40 0 0 1 140,100 A 40,40 0 0 1 60,100 "/>